 Use up your old scrap pieces of wood and clay pots to create this summer wind chime to enjoy.
-I used a Sailboat theme with an old scrap piece of wood, little clay pots, white nylon cording for strings and added big washers for the chimes.
+I used a sailboat theme with an old scrap piece of wood, little clay pots, white nylon cording for strings and added big washers for the chimes.
 Hand paint a theme of your choice.
 Drill a few holes in the wood for hanging at the top.
-Add your clay pots and washers and you're all set to enjoy both the visual beauty & sounds this wind chime will make.
+Add your clay pots and washers and you're all set to enjoy both the visual beauty and sounds this wind chime will make.

 Approximate Time: 1 hour or less (drying time of paint)

 - piece of wood any length (this one is 12 inches)

 - drill with smaller drill bit to drill your holes in the wood to hang it and to add your clay pots)

 - amount of clay pots you desire (get the ones with holes in the bottoms already)

 - acrylic paints of your choice to paint your theme

 - washers to add to the bottoms to create the chimes sound (clay pots will also create a separate sound as well when they hit)

 - clear spray paint to protect your finished piece after your done with your design and it has dried)